-In December, the U.S. unemployment rate increased slightly to 4.7% as the U.S. economy added a modest 156,000 jobs.
-One of the reasons why the U.S. continues to report decent jobs data is that the labor participation rate is near historic lows.
+In June, the U.S. unemployment rate ticked up slightly to 4.4%, with the U.S. economy adding 222,000 jobs.
+One of the reasons why the U.S. continues to report decent jobs data is that the labor force participation rate remains near historic lows.
 A record 95.10 million Americans left the labor force in December, up from the November 2016 record of 95.08 million.
-In April 2017, the number of Americans not in the workforce was 94.7 million.
-(Source: “Employment Situation Summary,” Bureau of Labor Statistics, May 23, 2017.)
+In June 2017, the number of Americans not in the workforce was 93.2 million.
+(Source: “Employment Situation Summary,” Bureau of Labor Statistics, July 7, 2017.)

 Not everyone is happy with where they’re at.
-Roughly 5.6 million Americans work part time but want to work full time.
+Roughly 5.3 million Americans work part time but want to work full time.
 The pre-recession level was 4.4 million.
 Many Americans, it seems, are not even aware the U.S. is in a recovery.
-The underemployment rate is struggling at 9.3%.

-With the Fed raising its key lending rate and inflation expected to rise in 2017, it’s going to be a lot harder for the average American to make ends meet, and to help carry the U.S. economy.
+With the Fed raising its key lending rate, twice so far in 2017, it’s going to be a lot harder for the average American to make ends meet, and to help carry the U.S. economy.
 Keep in mind, the U.S. gets more than 70% of its GDP from consumer spending.

 This will weigh heavily on corporate America.